 “Honestly, why are you being so cold to me?”

 “I’m not cold.”

 “Yes, you’re cold, and you hate me.”
-She grew more exasperated.
+She wrung her hands.
 “I’m a bitch now, an inconvenience.
 You’re missing your wife and can’t wait to go to her, right?”